 If the alleged victim or a witness to a crime alleges that the crime involved the sexual penetration of the victim's body, existing law requires the testing of the alleged perpetrator for the human immunodeficiency virus and other commonly contracted sexually transmitted diseases.
-(NRS 441A.320) Section 11 of this bill removes this requirement and instead requires the health authority to offer to test the alleged victim for any commonly contracted sexually transmitted disease.
+(NRS 441A.320) Section 24 removes this requirement, and section 14.5 of this bill instead requires information concerning testing for sexually transmitted diseases to be included in the information provided to victims of sexual assault under the Sexual Assault Survivors' Bill of Rights.

 Section 17 of this bill requires the Legislative Counsel, to the extent practicable, to ensure that: (1) persons living with the human immunodeficiency virus are referred to in Nevada Revised Statutes using language that is commonly viewed as respectful and sentence structure that refers to the person before referring to his or her disorder; and (2) duplicative references to the human immunodeficiency virus and acquired immunodeficiency syndrome are avoided in Nevada Revised Statutes.
-Section 18 of this bill provides that it is the policy of this
+Section 18 of this bill provides that it is the policy of this State that such persons are referred to in a similar manner in the Nevada Administrative Code.
+Sections 8, 11-14, 16 and 19-21 of this bill make various revisions to terminology referring to the human immunodeficiency virus, other communicable diseases and related matters.